Nonradial solutions of nonlinear scalar field equations: Abstract

 \section{Abstract}

 We prove new results concerning the nonlinear scalar field equation

 with a nonlinearity $g$ satisfying the general assumptions due to Berestycki and Lions.
-In particular, we find at least one nonradial solution for any $N\geq 4$ minimizing the energy functional on the Pohozaev constraint.
+In particular, we find at least one nonradial solution for any $N\geq 4$ minimizing the energy functional on the Pohozaev constraint in a subspace of $H^1(\mathbb{R}^N)$ consisting of nonradial functions.
 If in addition $N\neq 5$, then there are infinitely many nonradial solutions.
-The results give a partial answer to an open question posed by Berestycki and Lions in \cite{BerLions,BerLionsII}.
+These solutions are sign-changing.
+The results give a positive answer to a question posed by Berestycki and Lions in \cite{BerLions,BerLionsII}.
 Moreover, we build a critical point theory on a topological manifold, which enables us to solve the above equation as well as to treat new elliptic problems.

 {\bf MSC 2010:} Primary: 35J20, 58E05

 {\bf Key words:} Nonlinear scalar field equations, critical point theory, nonradial solutions, concentration compactness, profile decomposition, Lions lemma, Pohozaev manifold.